Pollard's p − 1 algorithm: Base concepts

 Let n be a composite integer with prime factor p.
 By Fermat's little theorem, we know that for all integers a coprime to p and for all positive integers K:

 If a number x is congruent to 1 modulo a factor of n, then the gcd(x − 1, n) will be divisible by that factor.

 The idea is to make the exponent a large multiple of p − 1 by making it a number with very many prime factors; generally, we take the product of all prime powers less than some limit B. Start with a random x, and repeatedly replace it by $x^w \bmod n$ as w runs through those prime powers.
 Check at each stage, or once at the end if you prefer, whether gcd(x − 1, n) is not equal to 1.

-Multiple factors

-It is possible that for all the prime factors p of n, p − 1 is divisible by small primes, at which point the Pollard p − 1 algorithm gives you n again.